Re-Wilding Wildcat Creek

 Species included Switchgrass, Big Bluestem, Indian Grass, Canada Wild Rye, Prairie Dropseed, and Bottlebrush Grass.

-IRWP’s mission is to improve water quality through public education, outreach, and the implementation of conservation practices, and volunteer tree plantings like this are a perfect demonstration of those three pillars in action!
-This volunteer planting took place over two days and saw 29 volunteers!
 Thank you to all of the volunteers who donated their time and energy to this project.
-Volunteers came from Siloam Springs High School, Arkansas Game and Fish Commission, Northwest Arkansas Master Naturalists, Burns and McDonnell and Rockline Industries.
+Volunteers came from Siloam Springs High School, Arkansas Game and Fish Commission, Northwest Arkansas Master Naturalists, Burns & McDonnell, and Rockline Industries.